mwilliamson/python-graphjoiner/README.rst

 the books in the database.

 We still need to define ``BookObjectType``.
-In this case, ``fields`` maps each GraphQL property to the column name in the database.
+In this case, ``fields`` maps each GraphQL field to the column name in the database.
 We also define a method ``fetch_immediates`` that tells GraphJoiner how to fetch the fields for books that can be fetched without a join.